McSorley’s Old Ale House

 - Make your own ice cream sandwich from a selection of freshly baked cookies and 12 rotating flavors of ice cream at Odd Fellows Ice Cream Co.
 We recommend the salted chocolate chip cookie with Strawberry Rhubarb Crumble ice cream sandwich, but there are plenty of unique flavor to try such as Thai Iced Tea, Ginger Peach, and Coconut Coffee.

 At the end of Pier 25, past the skate park, mini golf course, swings, beach volleyball, and turf field is Grand Banks Oyster Bar on the last existing original saltbank fishing boat built in 1942.
 There are 2 large bars on the ship and plenty of seating.
 The majority of customers do not have reservations.
-Enjoy a nautical themed cocktail and enjoy the view of the Statue of Liberty and New York City skyline.
+Enjoy a nautical themed cocktail, the view of the Statue of Liberty, and New York City skyline.

 - The Fraunces Tavern, built in 1719, was converted into one of the most popular taverns in 1762 by Samuel Fraunces.
 It is where Gorge Washington delivered his farewell address to the Continental Army officers and is one of the oldest standing structures in New York City.
 To learn more about the tavern and restaurant visit the Fraunces Museum open since 1907.